atrocore/atrocore/docs/01.atrocore/03.administration/12.attribute-management/04.classifications/index.md

 Once **Has Classifications** is enabled, the following additional options become available for that entity:

+- **Disable direct attribute linking**.
+When enabled, attributes can only be added to records via a Classification — users cannot link attributes to records manually.
+This enforces that all attributes on a record come from an assigned Classification, which is useful when strict data governance is required.
 - **Delete attribute values after unlinking classifications**.
 When enabled, all Classification attribute values are removed from a record when that Classification is unlinked from it.
 When disabled, the attribute values are kept on the record even after the Classification is removed.
+This option is only available when **Disable direct attribute linking** is disabled.

 ![Delete attribute values option](./_assets/Delete-attribute-values.png){.medium}

-- **Disable direct attribute linking**.
-When enabled, attributes can only be added to records via a Classification — users cannot link attributes to records manually.
-This enforces that all attributes on a record come from an assigned Classification, which is useful when strict data governance is required.
 - **Single Classification only**.
 When enabled, a record can be assigned to only one Classification at a time.
 Attempting to add a second Classification will replace the existing one.
 Use this when your data model requires exactly one classification template per record.
 - **Link Attributes with the Classification automatically**.
 When enabled, if a user directly links an attribute to a record, and that record is already assigned to a Classification, the attribute will also be automatically added to that Classification.
 This keeps Classifications in sync with attributes that editors add on individual records.
 This option is only available when **Has Attributes** is enabled and **Disable direct attribute linking** is disabled.